ufs-community/UFS_UTILS/docs/source/CHGRES_CUBE.rst

 -------------------------------------------
-Initializing with GRIB2 data.
-Some caveats.
+Initializing with GRIB2 data - some caveats
 -------------------------------------------